-Freestone is an intuitive distance learning system used to deliver live webinars, webcasts, and on-demand courses.
+Freestone is an intuitive distance training system used to deliver live webinars, webcasts, and on-demand courses.
 It features a branded learning portal with a mobile-responsive viewing experience.
 Its presenter webcam boasts simple and intuitive host controls for presenters with multiple displays, control panel user flexibility, and interactivity tools used to monitor learner participation.
-Managing courses is also streamlined and centralized through a single hub that can be integrated with other systems.
+Managing courses is also streamlined and centralized through a single hub that can be integrated with other interactive learning systems.

 If you choose to use Freestone, however, you’d have to create your courses from scratch.
 It also doesn’t have a course library for you to browse through.
 Course creation could end up taking more time and resources as compared to working with existing courses.

 More than an LMS, Sana promotes personalized, collaborative, and engaging learning.
 Creating courses is a collaborative experience with its real-time, drag-and-drop editor, templates, and stackable blocks.
 You can also integrate and import other content from your other platforms onto Sana.
 With AI-assisted suggestions and content recommendations, you can craft more engaging sessions.
 Interactivity is encouraged through live sessions, adaptive paths, skill assessments, and breakout rooms.

 Since Sana possesses a lot of collaboration and interactivity features, it’s marketed toward teams with at least 100 members.
 Its cheapest price plan starts at €6.00 per license per month, so if your organization is smaller than this, you might want to consider other options.